Of all the fruits that conjure up images of dreamy summer days,

 The strawberry plant you start with will crop well and even more amazingly, it will also give you lots of extra new plants – free!
 The new plants come from ‘runners’ – these are long stalks which grow out from the centre of the plant, producing roots and a few leaves at the end of the stalk.
-It can be a real family project as children absolutely love the idea of free plants and will happily pot these up so they can grow even more strawberries next year!
+It can be a real family project – children love the idea of free plants and may happily pot these up so they can grow even more strawberries next year!

-Prior to fruiting, its a good idea to snip out the runners before they grow too long so that the plant keeps its energy for developing the fruit.
+Prior to fruiting, its a good idea to snip out the runners before they grow too long so that the plant keeps its energy at this time for developing the fruit.
 But after fruiting, let the runners grow until they develop their little roots, then plant them into pots and you’ll be able to grow even more strawberry plants for next year!

 What will I need?